sweid4keycloak/bankid4keycloak/README.md

 ## Build and install

-Clone the reposotory, enter the target directory anf simply run
+Clone the reposotory, enter the target directory and simply run

 `mvn clean package`

-Command abouve will a jar-file in the target directory.
+Command above will a jar-file in the directory *target*.

 Simple copy this jar file to the keycloak deployments directory.
-More on how to deploy components to keycloak please see.. --> PAGE
+More on howto deploy components to keycloak please see [https://www.keycloak.org/docs/latest/server_development](this page)

-cp target/bankid4keycloak-1.0.0-SNAPSHOT.jar <KEYCLOAK_HOME>/standalone/deployments/
+`cp target/bankid4keycloak-1.0.0-SNAPSHOT.jar <KEYCLOAK_HOME>/standalone/deployments/`

 ## Client certificate and truststore
-In order to access the BankID API a client certificate, is required.
-Also truststore, both in pkcs12 format.
+In order to access the BankID API a client certificate and a truststore is required, both in pkcs12 format.

 ### Client certificate